Stijnc/talks/README.md

 ## Speaking engagements

-All talks are consilidated in `stijncallebaut.talks.yaml`,
+All talks are consolidated in `stijncallebaut.talks.yaml`,

 <!-- TALKS START -->